 Adults need 7 to 8 hours of sleep a night and children and teens need more ranging from 9 to 11 hours.
 Consistency is the key to good sleep hygiene and support of your immune system.

 When long-term stress becomes chronic, many systems in the body are affected.
 When you are stressed, your body produces more cortisol, a hormone that interferes with immune function.

 One of the best ways to relieve stress and help your immune system is to exercise.
 When you get your heart pumping during exercise, your body releases feel-good chemicals, like serotonin, norepinephrine and endorphins, which give you a feeling of euphoria.

 Other great stress relievers are deep breathing exercises and meditation, which help the mind relax and focus.
 They lead to the relaxation response that lowers your heart rate, your blood pressure, and your breathing rate, relieves anxiety and actually lowers the stress hormone cortisol.

 Also, consider the social aspects of your life: try to bring balance into your life by choosing healthy relationships, a job that you like, and a positive attitude.

 7. Reduce Environmental Toxins

-Environmental toxicity is one of the most important causes of chronic illness in the world today.
+Environmental toxicity is one of the most common causes of chronic illness in the world today.
 Over 80,000 man-made chemicals have been added to our environment.
 Most of them are toxins and a great many are carcinogens and endocrine disruptors.

 Toxins now pervade the air we breathe, the water we drink, the food we eat, and the seemingly endless array of body care products, food packaging and delivery containers, industrial pollutants, home cleaning products, etc.

 To minimize your exposure and help your immune system, choose to eat organic, whole food, use organic or non-toxic personal care and home cleaning products, spend time outdoors in nature, use when possible, natural and non-toxic materials in your home.